 5. Visit the Spanish Steps

-The beauty of the steps has been featured in many movies including the famous “Roman Holiday” from 1953, starring Audrey Hepburn and Gregory Peck.
-While the steps have long been a favorite attraction amongst Europeans, this movie is perhaps what brought fame to the Spanish steps amongst a greater international audience.
+The steps are so famous they have been featured in many movies including “Roman Holiday”, the 1953 classic, starring Audrey Hepburn and Gregory Peck.
+The steps may have long been loved by Europeans, but this movie brought them greater international fame.

-The area around the Spanish Steps is also a great place to stay in Rome if you are looking to enjoy a luxury experience as you will be able to walk to many delicious fine dining restaurants in the area while being surrounded by designer shops such as Gucci, Dior, and many more.
+The area around the Spanish Steps is also a great place to stay in Rome if you’re looking for a luxury experience.
+You’ll be within walking distance of many delicious fine dining restaurants and surrounded by designer shops such as Gucci, Dior, Versace, and many more.

 —by Yulia Saf of Miss Tourist